 git cloneto copy the starter code to Bender.

-Once you have access to Bender and confirmed it can compile and run CUDA code, we will implement a simple Vector Add.
+Once you have access to Bender and confirmed it can compile and run CUDA code, we will implement a simple Vector Multiply.

 - Clone the git repository.
 There should be 5 files:

-- By default, vector add operates on 10000 elements, which are randomly generated.
-To ensure consistency when grading, do not change the srad seed value in
+- By default, Matrix Addition operates on 1000x1000 matrices, which are randomly generated.
+To ensure consistency when grading, do not add any srad seed value in

-- Complete the vector add application by adding your code to
+- Complete the Matrix Addition application by adding your code to

 kernel.cu.
-Use a thread block size of 512.
+Use a thread block dimension of 16x16.
 You may consult the class slides on vector add.